Constantius II: Further crises

 On 11 August 355, the magister militum Claudius Silvanus revolted in Gaul.
 Silvanus had surrendered to Constantius after the Battle of Mursa Major.
 Constantius had made him magister militum in 353 with the purpose of blocking the German threats, a feat that Silvanus achieved by bribing the German tribes with the money he had collected.
-A plot organized by members of Constantius' court led the emperor to recall Silvanus.
+A plot organized by members of Constantius's court led the emperor to recall Silvanus.
 After Silvanus revolted, he received a letter from Constantius recalling him to Milan, but which made no reference to the revolt.
 Ursicinus, who was meant to replace Silvanus, bribed some troops, and Silvanus was killed.

 Constantius realised that too many threats still faced the Empire, however, and he could not possibly handle all of them by himself.
 So on 6 November 355, he elevated his last remaining male relative, Julian, to the rank of caesar.
 A few days later, Julian was married to Helena, the last surviving sister of Constantius.
 Constantius soon sent Julian off to Gaul.

 Constantius spent the next few years overseeing affairs in the western part of the empire primarily from his base at Mediolanum.
-In 357 he visited Rome for the only time in his life.
+In April–May 357 he visited Rome for the only time in his life.
 The same year, he forced Sarmatian and Quadi invaders out of Pannonia and Moesia Inferior, then led a successful counter-attack across the Danube.

 In the winter of 357–58, Constantius received ambassadors from Shapur II who demanded that Rome restore the lands surrendered by Narseh.
 Despite rejecting these terms, Constantius tried to avert war with the Sassanid Empire by sending two embassies to Shapur II.
 Shapur II nevertheless launched another invasion of Roman Mesopotamia.
 In 360, when news reached Constantius that Shapur II had destroyed Singara (Sinjar), and taken Kiphas (Hasankeyf), Amida (Diyarbakır), and Ad Tigris (Cizre), he decided to travel east to face the re-emergent threat.